 The USMCA preferences will be weighed against other free-trade trade arrangements (FTAs) as manufacturers and importers model supply chain scenarios.
-Some will find opportunities that tilt toward sourcing or producing in North America or the US, others won’t.
+Some will find opportunities that tilt toward sourcing or producing in North America or the US, but others won’t.
 FTAs have a lot of variation between them in terms of coverage and ambition.
 When businesses look into these in detail, they’ll often find that there are already preferences that may suit.
 At a minimum, many more are equipped to do so after a year spent exploring the world of duty drawback, bonded warehouses, exemption processes and import substitutes to mitigate tariffs on China imports.

 Be prepared to verify and validate the source of your product(s).
 Manufacturers rely on their suppliers to understand USMCA requirements and provide them accurate information.
 Depending on purchasing or sales teams who lack technical expertise to complete FTA origin certifications may not be adequate as the USMCA rules can differ from NAFTA, which in turn can differ from other trade agreements like the US-Korea pact.
 Eligibility verification procedures conducted by Customs authorities will be different than many suppliers are used to with NAFTA.
 Ultimately, meeting the rules is where the opportunities lie with USMCA and other agreements.